How to Trade

-Clearly, at the extreme, technical analysis works to the extent that trading algorithms are used in high-frequency trading.
+Clearly, at the extreme, A technique of forecasting the direction of prices by studying past market behaviour using primarily... works to the extent that trading algorithms are used in high-frequency trading.
 Sites like Quora quote 3-figure success rate percentages and, of course, the advertising is not far behind.
-HFT firms invest a lot of money in hardware, and they wouldn’t if it didn’t.
+HFT firms invest a An amount or measurement.
+In forex – a standard unit of 100,000 currency pair units. of money in hardware, and they wouldn’t if it didn’t.

 Over the extreme long term, this is also true, since we can discern a very long-term rise in equities and indices that seem to say that the world’s economy is gradually improving, barring calamitous hiccups, such as the Spanish Influenza, the Crash of ’29, of 2008 and – most recently – COVID-19.

 However, these too only demonstrate that, even when the economy goes to the dogs, the markets obliviously keep on rising, especially when governments, corporations and their respective institutional minions (read: central banks) dedicate the economy to keeping those markets afloat rather than – as a rational and even slightly moralistic human being would expect – the other way around.

 The above is, of course, subject to due diligence: even an avowed technician would not be as callous as to invest in a stock before examining whether the issuing company is viable – fundamental research – or a A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... or A financial medium for the exchange of value.
 In economics, it is the monetary system employed by a ... before checking up if the issuing country is not about to be subsumed by a major regional power.